TomasTNunes/tflix/README.md

 <br/>

 [TFLIX](https://tflix.nunesnetwork.com/) is a simple movie and TV show search website powered by the TMDB API.
-It lets users discover movies and TV shows, and integrates with [TMDB-Player](https://github.com/TomasTNunes/TMDB-Player) streaming webpage to provide the streaming functionality.
+It lets users discover movies and TV shows and stream them directly within the website.

 🌐 Live demo: [tflix.nunesnetwork.com](https://tflix.nunesnetwork.com/)